Our History

 Very strange, that several months earlier, an eight year old girl said she had been having long conversations with an oddly dressed man called Sam and that he had a feather in his hat!

-Samuel may well have fled the scene to the inn in order to retrieve his mount and make his escape.
+Samuel may well have fled the scene to the inn in order to retrieve another mount and make his escape.